[Part 1] Six modern software architecture styles: Monolithic

 While it’s absolutely true that some monolith deployments become unwieldy when working with complex applications, the solution is fairly simple and well known (and, arguably, easier to implement than microservices): breaking monoliths down into modules - semi-independent components.
 A core concept that has been at the heart of most programming languages since the 1970s.

 If you’re a single small-to-medium team, with a monolithic architecture you can effectively develop, test, deploy, and maintain your app, even if it’s a large code base.
 By leveraging properly deployed modules, you can keep coupling to a minimum.
 Since everything is in one place, it’s easier to track down issues and fix them.
-You can also drastically reduce redundant boilerplate and write DRY (Don’t Repeat Yourself) code - which is not insignificant when this best practice is difficult to apply in a microservices architecture.
+You can also drastically reduce redundant boilerplate and write DRY (Don’t Repeat Yourself) code.
+That's not insignificant when it's one of the hardest best practices to apply in a microservices architecture.

 If / when you have a multimillion line codebase that starts requiring a few sacrifices to the gods and several days for a deploy, at that point you can break it into services or start considering a microservices architecture.
 In 2015, in Martin Fowler’s “MonolithFirst” essay, he writes that a reasonable method for arriving at a microservices system is to begin with a monolith and peel away microservices individually and carefully.